 Dr Elias Phaahla (31) dreams of a new South Africa – the South Africa envisaged by former president Nelson Mandela – and continuously strives towards playing his part in making this dream a reality.

-Phaahla, a lecturer in the Department of Political Studies at the University of Cape Town (UCT), obtained both his master’s and PhD degrees in International Studies from Stellenbosch University (SU).
+Elias, a lecturer in the Department of Political Studies at the University of Cape Town (UCT), obtained both his master’s and PhD degrees in international studies from Stellenbosch University (SU).

 As an academic and researcher he is passionate about social justice and interested in understanding why South Africa is still struggling with socio-economic issues such as poverty and inequality.
 That’s why he enrolled for a degree in political science when he left his home in Limpopo for Wits in 2005, even though he originally planned to study law.